m4nst3in/m4Installers/README.md

 - **Program Selection**: Choose from a list of programs to install.
 - **Automated Downloading**: Streamlines the download process with minimal user interaction.
+- **Large Program List**: It contains a large count of essential programs for you to install.

 ## Installation